I cannot see you today

 “Here, people are arrested for liking an autonomist post on Facebook.
 You can’t trust anyone anymore.
 You’d better leave it alone,” he told me.

-Not only has the control of information become capillary, but the government is trying to silence any voice of popular dissent.
-Any political expression that goes against the central government's agenda is opposed.
+Not only has the control of information become pervasive, but the government is actively trying to silence any voice of popular dissent.
+Any political expression that goes against the central government’s agenda is suppressed.

 Click on the images below to see them in full screen.